Al Qaeda: Our New Best Friend

 The WSJ approvingly quotes Saudi Prince Faisal bin Saud bin Abdulmohsen, from the King Faisal Center for Research and Islamic Studies in Riyadh, who observes:

 ‘It does say something when suddenly Nusra become a lot more tempting.
 It speaks volumes as to the severity of the situation.
 At this point we must really differentiate between fanaticism and outright monstrosity.’

-Perhaps, but the Saudi regime is not really a government to make this distinction, at a time when it is currently blasting much of Yemen to smithereens, and the Saudi prince’s observations are part of an orchestrated attempt by the Gulf states to win support for al-Nusra by presenting it as a ‘moderate’ Islamist alternative to Islamic State.
+Perhaps, but the Saudi government may not be best-placed to make this distinction, at a time when it is currently blasting much of Yemen to smithereens, and the Saudi prince’s observations are part of an orchestrated attempt by the Gulf states to win support for al-Nusra by presenting it as a ‘moderate’ Islamist alternative to Islamic State.

 On 27 May, Al-Jazeera broadcast an interview with Abu Mohammed al-Golani, the leader of al-Nusra, in which he claimed that his organization would treat Syria’s minorities differently from ISIS and that it would not attack western targets.

-To those brought up on the comforting notions of moral clarity’, such an outcome might seem shocking, but in a world where geopolitics has more in common with gangsterism than morality, there is really nothing surprising about it at all.
+Such a possibility might seem shocking to believers in ‘moral clarity’, but in a world where geopolitics has more in common with gangsterism than morality, there is really nothing surprising about it at all.